slowmist/eos-bp-nodes-security-checklist/README-en.md

 - Comment out `http-server-address`, or set it to `127.0.0.1:8888`
 - Set `https-server-address` to `0.0.0.0:443`
 - Set `https-certificate-chain-file` and `https-private-key-file` to the paths of certificate chain file path and private key file respectively.
 Note that both files must be of PEM format.
+- Configure the certificate chain file and private key file permissions to 600

 #### 1.3 Disable `wallet_plugin` and `wallet_api_plugin`